jehammer/BOKBot/README.md

 BOKBot is a self-hosted bot designed for single-server use.

 You are welcome to copy and modify the code to suit your needs.
 A template yaml config file has been included in the repo.
-Rename to to config.yaml before starting the bot.
+Rename to config.yaml before starting the bot.